Show appreciation for consistently good classroom behavior using ideas from this list of whole class rewards.

 - Musical Chairs – Who doesn’t love this classic, captivating game?
 Turn on some music, and let the competition begin.
 The last man sitting gets bragging rights. 🙂

-- No Uniform – If you work at a school where student uniforms are required, make “casual wear day” one of your whole class rewards.
+- No Uniform – If you work at a school where uniforms are required, make “casual wear day” one of your whole class rewards.
 Be sure to first seek approval from administration.